 This model gets really interesting, however, when instances of more than one version of the same software serve requests within the same cluster.
 Mixing old and new versions like this makes it possible to configure routing rules to test the production environment's latest version.
 More importantly, the new version can be released gradually – and even withdrawn, should problems arise – all with virtually no downtime.

-Three popular variations on this idea are blue-green deployments, canary releases, and A/B testing.
+Three popular deployment strategies to help you do so are blue-green deployments, canary releases, and A/B testing.
 Although all three are related, each is also distinct.

 There are two ways to test such a setup.
 The first is to run synthetic tests against the blue instances, confident that they are being staged in an environment that matches production exactly.
 A more ambitious method involves traffic mirroring, in which the green instances handle incoming requests, but a duplicate of every request is also sent to the blue instances.
 Although this can be resource intensive, it creates an accurate simulation of what would happen if the blue instances were running the show.